-The Student Health Insurance Waiver must be completed annually - College policy requires that all full-time students purcahse a student accident and health insurance plan, unless they can prove they have equivalent coverage.
-All students are autotmatically billed for the College's Student Health Insurance plan at the beginning of the fall semester.
+The Student Health Insurance Waiver must be completed annually - College policy requires that all full-time students purchase a student accident and health insurance plan, unless they can prove they have equivalent coverage.
+All students are automatically billed for the College's Student Health Insurance plan at the beginning of the fall semester.
 Information about the student accident and health insurance is available from Counseling & Health Services, 607-746-4690.

-NOTE: The College is not liable for expenses incurred as a result of accidents of injuries related to College programs or on College property.
+NOTE: The college is not liable for expenses incurred as a result of accidents of injuries related to college programs or on college property.

 What should my student do if they are ill?

-Your student should go to the Counseling & Health Services center in Foreman Hall Monday-Friday during regular hours.
-The clinic is open till 6 pm four nights a week.
+Your student should go to the Counseling & Health Services Center in Foreman Hall Monday-Friday during regular hours.
+The clinic is open until 6 pm four nights a week.
 They will be screened by an RN and given an appointment with a Nurse Practitioner or Physician if necessary.
 If students are sick on a weekend and it is an emergency, they should go to O'Connor Hospital.
-If your student is unable to get there on their own, we encourage them to take Bronco Bus or Riverview Shuttle.
+If your student is unable to get there on their own, we encourage them to take the Bronco Bus or Riverview Shuttle.
 If necessary, a private ambulance can be requested by University Police.